OSMCha/osmcha-frontend/ABOUT.md

 ## Changeset views error messages

+### Authentication error.
+Sign in again and repeat the operation.

+This is the default error message whenever you try to do something that is not possible.

+For example:
+- When you try to check a changeset, that was already checked.
+- When you try to check our own changeset.
+- When you try to uncheck a changeset, which was not checked by you.
+- When you try to tag a changeset or remove tags from a changeset, that was not checked by you.

 ### Changeset was already checked.

 This is raised when someone tries to check a changeset that was already checked